talon-one/TalonOne.cs/docs/ManagementApi.md

 <a name="getloyaltypoints"></a>
 # **GetLoyaltyPoints**
-> LoyaltyLedger GetLoyaltyPoints (string programID, string integrationID)
+> LoyaltyLedger GetLoyaltyPoints (string loyaltyProgramId, string integrationId)

 Get the Loyalty Ledger for this integrationID